Want more relevant content? Let us know what year you will graduate high school.

 Senior Year: Students in their senior year should take advantage of any available leadership positions within clubs and organizations.
-Students already involved in clubs and organizations or in leadership positions should maintain their involvement, taking care to avoid antagonizing teachers, advisors, and members.
+Students already involved in clubs and organizations or in leadership positions should maintain their involvement.

 Read these blog posts to start crafting a high school extracurricular activity strategy that will help you stand out:

 The Four Tiers of Extracurricular Activities